raskolnikoff/noesisnoema-pipeline/README.md

 > **Note:** The `exported/` directory should exist prior to exporting and is included in this repository as an empty folder (with a `.gitkeep` file) to ensure proper version control.

-You can update the exporters submodule to the latest version with:
+You can update the exporters submodule with:

 ```bash
 cd exporters